svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 platforms like
 Upwork, Peopleperhour, Fiverr and Behance can provide you with more freedom than employment.
-However, being commited to one employer/assignment for 40h per week for an extented period, will usually be better for your resume and easier to start with.
+However, being committed to one employer/assignment for 40h per week for an extented period, will usually be better for your resume and easier to start with.